fillip1984/sample-crm/README.md

 ## TODOs

 - [X] Stub out workspace that will build frontend and backend with gradle
+- [X] Add github action workflow to build and try to use caching optimizations
 - [ ] Build backend crud for Person and Address entities
   - [X] Test crud with swagger UI
   - [X] Produce Typescript artifact from swagger UI to scaffold out the API integration from frontend